What's New?

 other operating systems and downloads less than 5.5Mbwere unaffected.

-This bug appears to be related to a problem withmultiple uses of the Microsoft
+This bug appears to be related to a problem with multiple uses of the Microsoft

-realloc() C runtime libraryroutine.
+realloc() C runtime library routine.
 Version 2.2 works around this issue

 by eliminatingrealloc() calls and therefore resolves this issue.

-- Log file detail
+Log file detail

 increased.

-Web Update Wizard - Version 2.0 What's New
+Software Update Wizard - Version 2.0 What's New

-- Replaced the ActiveX component in V1 with a simple 32-bit Windows dll which performs the same function.
+- Replaced the ActiveX component in V1 with a simple

 The dll does not need registering in the Windows registry and exports just

-one function - WebUpdate(URL of server update script
+WebUpdate(URL of server update script

 as a string).

-- Dialogs totally changed and (hopefully) vastly more attractive tousers.
+- Dialogs totally changed and (hopefully) vastly more attractive to users.

-- Dialog colours, title text, icon andbitmap can now
+Dialog colours, title text, icon and bitmap can now

 be customised and 'branded' to your own product.